Skip to main content Skip to main navigation Skip to site search

 “Everything we do is geared towards achieving zero emissions by 2050.
 We have a clear policy on solar energy, namely that every location is screened for solar potential.
 For existing locations, factors such as the size of the property and the length of the lease are taken into account when considering solar installations.
 However, we install solar panels on all new sites,” says Jussi Jylhä, Infrastructure Manager, Operations at DHL Supply Chain (Finland) Oy.

-Local energy offers marketing benefits
+Local energy brings marketing benefits

 Virtual power plant for solar companies to participate in balancing markets